MegaV0lt/sendEmail/README.md

 # sendEmail
 SendEmail is a lightweight, command line SMTP email client.
 If you have the need to send email from a command line, this free program is perfect: simple to use and feature rich.
 It was designed to be used in bash scripts, batch files, Perl programs and web sites, but is quite adaptable and will likely meet your requirements.
 SendEmail is written in Perl and is unique in that it requires NO MODULES.
 It has an intuitive and flexible set of command-line options, making it very easy to learn and use.
+SendEmail is also provided as an Pyton3 version for systems without perl.
 SendEmail is licensed under the GNU GPL, either version 2 of the License or (at your option) any later version.
 [Supported Platforms: Linux, BSD, OS X, Windows XP and higher]

 sendEmail - Send email from a console near you!
 Written by: Brandon Zehm <caspian@dotconf.net>

 ------------------